secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

 The Secure Crypto Config should define different security levels.
 E.g. information has different classification levels and longevity.
 Additionally, cryptography operations could not or much slower perform on constrained devices, which should also be handled with the security levels.
-For each security level the consensuns finding process and entities shall publish a distinct secure crypto config.
+For each security level the consensus finding process and entities shall publish a distinct secure crypto config.

-- Consensuns Finding Process and entities:
+- Consensus Finding Process and entities:
   - The Secure Crypto Config must be renewed regularly.
   - The Secure Crypto Config must be renewable on-demand.
   - There must be a guideline on which entities must agree to publish a new Secure Crypto Config.